Aliases for NUP62 Gene

 GeneCards Summary for NUP62 Gene

-NUP62 (Nucleoporin 62kDa) is a Protein Coding gene.
-Diseases associated with NUP62 include striatonigral degeneration and striatonigral degeneration, infantile.
-Among its related pathways are Disease and Cell Cycle, Mitotic.
-GO annotations related to this gene include chromatin binding and SH2 domain binding.
+NUP62 (Nucleoporin 62) is a Protein Coding gene.
+Diseases associated with NUP62 include Striatonigral Degeneration, Infantile and Familial Infantile Bilateral Striatal Necrosis.
+Among its related pathways are Cell Cycle, Mitotic and Transport of the SLBP independent Mature mRNA.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and SH2 domain binding.
 An important paralog of this gene is NUP62CL.

-Essential component of the nuclear pore complex.
-The N-terminal is probably involved in nucleocytoplasmic transport.
-The C-terminal is probably involved in protein-protein interaction via coiled-coil formation and may function in anchorage of p62 to the pore complex
+Essential component of the nuclear pore complex (PubMed:1915414).
+The N-terminal is probably involved in nucleocytoplasmic transport (PubMed:1915414).
+The C-terminal is involved in protein-protein interaction probably via coiled-coil formation, promotes its association with centrosomes and may function in anchorage of p62 to the pore complex (PubMed:1915414, PubMed:24107630).
+Plays a role in mitotic cell cycle progression by regulating centrosome segregation, centriole maturation and spindle orientation (PubMed:24107630).
+It might be involved in protein recruitment to the centrosome after nuclear breakdown (PubMed:24107630).